Trying to get a marketing job is tough these days.

-If you can’t find a way to nudge yourself into the responsibilities you want to learn within your own company, another option is to start freelancing in your own time with other companies in roles that you actually want.
+If you can’t find a way to nudge yourself into the responsibilities you want to learn within your own company, another option is to start freelancing on your own time with other companies in roles that you actually want.

-Yes, freelancing is it’s own can of worms, but we’re not talking about quitting your job and starting a full time consultancy here.
+Yes, freelancing is its own can of worms, but we’re not talking about quitting your job and starting a full time consultancy here.
 We’re just talking about gaining experience in the fields you want to learn more about so you can move into in your next job.

 So, taking our earlier example of a social media coordinator wanting to move into email marketing, they could create a profile on a site like Upwork and slowly start taking on email marketing management contracts.